-As of date of writing here Diamond Candles has 286,270 fans.
-99% of which we have not used any facebook ads to acquire.
+As of the date of writing here, Diamond Candles has 286,270 fans.
+99% of which we have not used any Facebook ads to acquire.

-Didn’t I tell you learn from my mistakes?
+Didn’t I tell you to learn from my mistakes?

-With the advances in the ads api partners who work with direct response focused advertisers and the interest graph targeting capabilities, if you are say a speciaity rabbit feed brand you are in a great place.
+With the advances in the ads API partners who work with direct response focused advertisers and the interest graph targeting capabilities, if you say a specialty rabbit feed brand you are in a great place.

 Targeting fans of rabbits, bunnies, etc. at any given time running multivariate tests on 20+ ad photos, subject lines, and descriptions for 60! potential combinations across 25-28 yr old’s, 29-32 yr old’s, etc., your cost to acquire a customer (CPA) is going to hit the floor.

 Throw in facebook login to gather insight and lifetime customer value (LFCV) data on existing customers to further hone your targeting and you are golden.

 You only need $2,976.19 per day to hit your $1M run rate between your unpaid activity on Facebook and your paid acquisition activity.

 Assuming your market isn’t super huge but still sizable then Facebook can scale to driving that amount of revenue or at least half where the other half is made up by ‘free’ or ‘earned’ social or word of mouth.
 Not taking into account any follow up orders from customers who have already made their first purchase.